 Check out the table below to see the effects of combining a few of our favorite Therm-a-Rest pieces.

 Versatile and efficient gear is never an accident.
-By carefully combining different sleeping bags, quilts, pads, and blankets, you’ll soon have a layered system that perfectly suits the needs any adventure.
+By creatively combining different sleeping bags, quilts, pads, and blankets, you’ll soon have a layered system that perfectly suits the needs any adventure.

 Originally published February 19, 2019